jmcollin78/versatile_thermostat/documentation/en/troubleshooting.md

 ## VTherm does not track setpoint changes made directly on the underlying device (`over_climate`)

 See the details of this feature [here](over-climate.md#track-underlying-temperature-changes).

+## VTherm Automatically Switches to 'Cooling' or 'Heating' Mode

+Some reversible heat pumps have modes that allow the heat pump to decide whether to heat or cool.
+These modes are labeled as 'Auto' or 'Heat_cool' depending on the brand.
+These two modes should not be used with _VTherm_ because _VTherm_'s algorithms require explicit knowledge of whether the system is in heating or cooling mode, which these modes do not provide.

+You should only use the following modes: `Heat`, `Cool`, `Off`, or optionally `Fan` (although `Fan` has no practical purpose with _VTherm_).